Ion (dialogue): Commentary

 Plato's argument is that Ion, the rhapsode, "dangles like a lodestone at the end of a chain of lodestones.
 The muse inspires the poet (Homer in Ion’s case) and the poet inspires the rhapsode."
 The idea of divine madness also holds specific significance to Socrates because during his defense in The Apology, he mentions his philosophy and his actions as having been guided by a voice from above.
 The daimonion would warn him against making mistakes but would never directly order him to do something.
 Plato develops a more elaborate critique of poetry in other dialogues such as in Phaedrus 245a, Symposium 209a, Republic 398a, Laws 817 b–d.
 Gregory Vlastos perceives it as a critique of unjustified belief rather than a critique of poetry in general.

 Authenticity

 Various readers of the past, starting with Goethe and Schleiermacher, have doubted the Platonic authorship of this dialogue.

 Schleiermacher's doubt stems from his early dating of the Phaedrus.
 This objection and many others persisted until the end of the 20th century; however, more recent studies in the field of dialogue research tend to acknowledge in unanimous agreement the dialogue as Platonic.

+Percy Bysshe Shelley translated the work from late 1819 to 1821 but it remained unpublished until 1840 when it appeared in the collection 1840 Essays, Letters from Abroad, Translations and Fragments, (Volume 1), edited by Mary Shelley.
+The compilation was published by Edward Moxon in London.
+Shelley saw it as an authentic work by Plato, relying primarily on its core theme of divine poetic inspiration.
+He posited it as a philosophical counter-argument to Thomas Love Peacock's essay The Four Ages of Poetry, in which he maintained that poetry was obsolete and useless in the modern world, being superseded by science.